wdemp/CSA-Study-Guide/README.md

 The CIA Triad(Confidentiality, Integrity, Availability)
 Confidentiality: "ensures the unauthorized individuals are not able to gain access to sensitive information"(pg.3 Chapple & Seidl 2017)
 Confidentiality: ensures unauthorized individual are not able to gain access to sensitive information(pg.3 Chapple & Seidl 2017)
-Integrity: ensures that there are no unauthorized modifications to information or systems either intentionally or unintentionally (
+Integrity: ensures that there are no unauthorized modifications to information or systems either intentionally or unintentionally (pg.3 Chapple & Seidl 2017)